xta0/xta0.me/_posts/2024-11-12-GenAI-LLM-Self-Attention.md

 \end{array}
 $$

 Zooming out, this whole process is described as a <mark>single head of self-attention</mark>.
 This process is parameterized by three distinct matrices, all filled with tunable parameters, the key, the query, and the value.

-In summary, the overall computation process can be described using the following diagram:
+The overall computation process of a single head of self-attention layer can be described using the following diagram:

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2018/10/trans-3.png">